Our Filtration System

 The main purpose of the softener filter is to retain the calcium found in the water.
 We usually recommend this filter to be changed every four months.
 Otherwise, limescale deposits act as insulation and lead the refrigeration components to work harder and with less efficiency, resulting in breakage.
 Limescale is also favourable to bacterial proliferation.

 Here below are two pictures of a unit purchased in 2010.
 The client had refused the maintenance of his unit (cleaning and filters changing).
-After only two years, there are very obvious deposits of limescale at the base of the faucet and the bubbler.
+After only two years, there are very obvious deposits of limescale at the base of the faucet and the drinking water fountain bubbler.